 - Libraries: select locations have computers, internet access, laptops and classes ranging from basic office software to navigating social networking.

 - Community Technology Centers: As part of its franchise contract renewal with the City, Time Warner Cable is funding internet-ready public computer centers in partnership with local non-profit organizations.
 40 centers will be created by 2020.
 These centers will provide free broadband access to underserved populations in Time Warner Cable's service footprint.
 View a list of the TWC Learning Labs constructed to date.

-A key feature of DoITT's broadband strategy is working to secure stimulus funds for the benefit of New York City residents, businesses and visitors.
-As part of the American Recovery and Reinvestment Act of 2009, the federal government made approximately $4.7 billion available through the Broadband Technologies Opportunities Program(BTOP).
+A key feature of DoITT's broadband strategy has been working to secure stimulus funds for the benefit of New York City residents, businesses, and visitors.

-NYC Connected Learning ($22 million) will serve more than 18,000 low-income sixth grade students and 40,000 public school household members by providing free computers, discounted broadband service, high-quality digital educational resources and digital literacy training to boost educational outcomes over three academic years.
+- NYC Connected Learning served more than 23,000 low-income sixth grade students and 50,000 public school household members from 75 schools with free computers, discounted broadband service, high-quality digital educational resources, and digital literacy training to boost broadband adoption and educational outcomes between 2010 and 2013.

 - NYC Connected Foundations provided 5,160 high school students who were disengaged from school and not on track to graduate with free computers, comprehensive digital literacy training, and access to discounted broadband service.
 Through a new, credit-bearing "Connected Foundations" course (also known as "DIG/IT"), the program facilitated sustainable adoption of broadband, and aided students in the transition to a post-secondary pathway at 66 public high schools.